-This bill amends several sections of Louisiana law regarding the illegal carrying of weapons and the use of firearms in self-defense.
-Notably, it changes the language from "the handgun" to "a firearm" in R.S.
-9:2793.12(B), clarifying that authorized individuals are not liable for damages resulting from justified use of force with any firearm.
+The bill amends several sections of Louisiana law regarding the illegal carrying of weapons and the liability associated with the justified use of force.
+Specifically, it changes the language in R.S.
+9:2793.12(B) to clarify that an authorized person is not liable for damages when using a firearm in self-defense, replacing "the handgun" with "a firearm."
 Additionally, it modifies the introductory paragraph of R.S.
-14:95(M) to replace "Paragraph" with "Subparagraph," and it adds new subsections (L), (M), (N), and (O) to R.S.
-40:1379.3(I), which outlines the restrictions for individuals carrying handguns.
+14:95(M) to change "Paragraph" to "Subparagraph," and it adds new subsections (L), (M), (N), and (O) to R.S.
+40:1379.3, which outlines the restrictions for individuals carrying handguns.

-Furthermore, the bill specifies that individuals with concealed handgun permits or those carrying handguns must notify law enforcement officers when approached and comply with requests for temporary disarmament.
-It establishes penalties for non-compliance, including a six-month automatic suspension of the permit for permit holders and additional penalties for those carrying handguns under R.S.
-14:95(M).
-The bill is set to take effect on July 4, 2024, or upon legislative approval if vetoed by the governor.
+Furthermore, the bill specifies that individuals with concealed handgun permits or those carrying handguns must notify law enforcement officers of their weapon when approached.
+It also establishes penalties for non-compliance with these provisions, including a six-month automatic suspension of the permit for permit holders who fail to comply.
+The bill is set to take effect on July 4, 2024, or the day following legislative approval if vetoed by the governor.

 Statutes affected: